 Up to 15% of pregnant individuals harbor C trachomatis, with an estimated 30%-50% of their newborns acquiring neonatal inclusion conjunctivitis during childbirth.
 A chlamydial etiology should be considered for all infants aged 30 days or younger who experience conjunctivitis, especially if the mother has a history of chlamydial infection.
 These infants should receive evaluation and age-appropriate care and treatment.

 - Bacterial conjunctivitis – A purulent discharge suggests a bacterial infection.
 Infection with Neisseria gonorrhoeae should be suspected if the discharge is particularly thick and copious.
 The eye(s) tend to appear very red and injected.

 - Viral conjunctivitis – A diffuse, less "injected" form of conjunctivitis (appearing more pink than red).
 Numerous follicles are often present on the lower tarsal conjunctiva on biomicroscopy.

 - Allergic conjunctivitis – Rubbing of eyes associated with itchiness is the hallmark symptom of allergic conjunctivitis.
 A history of eczema or asthma is often associated with this form of conjunctivitis.

-- Chemical conjunctivitis (see corneal chemical burn) – A chemical eye injury due to either an acidic or alkali substance coming in contact with the eye(s).
+- Chemical conjunctivitis (see corneal chemical burn) – A chemical eye injury due to either an acidic or alkali substance contacting the eye(s).
 Depending on the amount of exposure, mild burns will produce conjunctivitis, while more severe burns may cause the cornea to turn white.

 - Trachoma conjunctivitis – Scarring of the tarsal conjunctiva, especially if seen in developing countries; often leads to scarring and corneal vascularization.